-According to one study, candidates' look is an important aspect of their initial impression formed during the first few minutes of an interview process.
+According to one study, candidates' look is an essential aspect of their initial impression formed during the first few minutes of an interview.
 So make an effort to be captivating.
 Carry extra confidence on your shoulders with neat and polished formal attire.

 This will offer you a professional appearance and create a lasting impression throughout the interview.

 If you are excited about joining the team and advancing with the organization, you must ask intelligent questions.
 This demonstrates to the interviewer that you genuinely want to work alongside them.
-Inquire about how their business culture is and what they are seeking in the appropriate applicant for the post, and so on.
+Inquire about their business culture and what they seek in the appropriate applicant for the post, and so on.

-According to research, 86 percent of recruiters follow up with candidates who do a follow-up regarding an interview process.
-So make absolutely sure you send an email appreciating the recruiter for their time and work in conducting your job interview.
+According to research, 86 per cent of recruiters follow up with candidates who do a follow-up regarding an interview process.
+So make sure you send an email appreciating the recruiter for their time and work in conducting your job interview.
 You might send an email along with a follow-up remark on the status of your interview session.

 How to crack an Interview: What to do and what not to do during your interview

 - Don't inquire about employment security.
 People are becoming more concerned about losing their employment as the economy worsens.
 Hopefully, at this time, you've done enough research to know that the position you're looking for is a good fit.
 If you even hint at doubting the position's security during the interview, the recruiting manager will immediately push the "reject" button.

 - Keep your cool during the interview.
 This will eventually put your mind at peace.
 Take some deep breaths of fresh air to keep you relaxed during the interview process.
 You will feel calmer as a result of this.